tildearrow/furnace/doc/1-intro/faq.md

 ### can I add effects to the output like EQ or reverb?

-not yet, but it's in the early planning stages.
+not yet, but it's in the early development stage.

 ## chips